J.P. Crawford Preview, Player Props: Mariners vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is 24th in the league with a collective 8.4 strikeouts per nine innings.
+- The Rangers pitching staff is 22nd in MLB with a collective 8.5 strikeouts per nine innings.

-- The Rangers' 4.29 team ERA ranks 16th among all MLB pitching staffs.
+- The Rangers have the 16th-ranked team ERA among all MLB pitching staffs (4.29).

-- The Rangers rank 17th in baseball in home runs surrendered (193 total, 1.2 per game).
+- Rangers pitchers combine to allow 194 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- The left-hander's most recent appearance was on Saturday against the Seattle Mariners, when he threw seven scoreless innings while giving up five hits.
+- In his last appearance on Sunday against the Seattle Mariners, the right-hander went five innings, giving up five earned runs while surrendering six hits.

+- In 24 games this season, the 33-year-old has amassed a 3.26 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .221 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.